earchibong/devops_projects/ansible_dynamic_assignments.md

 - add the following:

 ```

-- name: set httpd_can_network_connect flag on and keep it persistent across reboots
+- name: Set httpd_can_network_connect flag on and keep it persistent across reboots
-  become: yes
   ansible.posix.seboolean:
     name: httpd_can_network_connect
     state: yes
     persistent: yes

 ```